 Like what Tony Robbins said:

-It is either you make excuses and tell yourself or others why you can’t, or you get busy making progress.
+It is either you make excuses or you make progress.
+There’s no in-between.

 Remember, for every reason you think you can’t, there are hundreds of others who have faced similar circumstances and succeeded.

 So stop making all the lousy excuses from now on.
 Or at least, make less of them so that you will start making progress.